 What is Tame Impala mastermind Kevin Parker’s net worth?
-The question is not all too easily answered.
-While Kevin Parker’s wealth, like his music, is a little mysterious, this is what we know.
+The question is not one which is easily answered.
+While Kevin Parker’s wealth, like his music, is a little mysterious.
+This is what we know.

 Kevin Richard Parker was born on January 20, 1986, in Sydney, Australia.
-His father Jerry was from Rhodesia and his mother Rosalind from South Africa.
+His father Jerry was from Rhodesia.
+His mother Rosalind was from South Africa.
 Jerry was a mining executive and hobby musician.
-Parker has described his mother Rosalind as a “free spirit”.
+Parker has described Rosalind as a “free spirit”.

 The two separated when Kevin Parker was three.
 By his own admission, he had a difficult childhood.
 Music was a source of solace.
 Growing up in Perth, Western Australia, Parker started writing songs at age 7.
 He began drumming at age 11.
 His father would also teach him a guitar.
 At 12 he began recording music.

 With little hope of national or international success, Kevin Parker spent his late teens and early twenties playing in a number of little-known local bands.
 He signed a major label record deal after several songs recorded under his Tame Impala alias were discovered on Myspace in 2008.
-Upon learning of the deal Parker dropped out of university to pursue music.
+Upon learning of the deal Parker dropped out of university to pursue music full time.

 Fame and Fortune